 Robotic myomectomies are performed under general anesthesia, which means you're asleep during the surgery.
-Ask about pain medication and how it will likely be given.
+Ask your health care team about pain medication and how it will likely be given.

 During the procedure

-Using smaller incisions means you may have less pain, lose less blood and return to normal activities more quickly than with other methods of myomectomy.
+Using smaller incisions means you may have less pain, lose less blood and return to usual activities more quickly than with other methods of myomectomy.

 After the procedure

-After a robotic myomectomy, you may stay in the hospital for one or more nights.
+After a robotic myomectomy, you may stay in the hospital for one night.
 Your treatment team will observe your condition while you're in the hospital, control your pain and make sure you're comfortable.
-You may also get medicine to prevent infection.
 You can expect some vaginal bleeding for several days after the procedure.

-During your recovery, which typically lasts about two to three weeks, you'll need to avoid strenuous exercise and heavy lifting.
+During your recovery, which typically lasts about two to four weeks, you'll need to avoid strenuous exercise and heavy lifting.
 Your doctor may encourage walking or other light exercise.
-Your doctor can tell you when it's all right to start driving a car, resuming sexual intercourse and trying to get pregnant.
+You may return to work as soon as you feel able.
+You may resume sex as soon as you feel comfortable doing so.

 Outcomes from robotic myomectomy may include:

 - Symptom relief.
-After robotic myomectomy surgery, most women experience relief of bothersome signs and symptoms, such as excessive menstrual bleeding and pelvic pain and pressure.
+After robotic myomectomy surgery, most women experience relief of bothersome signs and symptoms, such as heavy menstrual bleeding and pelvic pain and pressure.

 - Fertility improvement.
-After a robotic myomectomy, wait at least three months before attempting conception to allow the uterus enough healing time.
+Some studies suggest women have good pregnancy outcomes within about a year of surgery.
+After a robotic myomectomy, wait three to six months — or longer — before attempting to become pregnant to allow the uterus enough healing time.